Nathan Hale: Death and purported last words

 According to the standards of the time, spies were hanged as illegal combatants.
 By all accounts, Hale comported himself well before the hanging.
 Frederick MacKensie, a British officer, wrote this diary entry for the day:

 On the morning of September 22, 1776, Hale was marched along Post Road to the Park of Artillery, which was next to a public house called the Dove Tavern (at modern-day 66th Street and Third Avenue), and hanged.
 He was 21 years old.

 No official records were kept of Hale's final speech.
 It has traditionally been reported that his last words, either entirely or in part, were: "I only regret that I have but one life to lose for my country."
 The account of the quote originated with British Captain John Montresor, who was present at the hanging.
 The next day, he spoke with American Captain William Hull under a flag of truce.
 Hull recorded in his memoirs the following quote by Montresor:

 Because Hull was not an eyewitness to Hale's speech, some historians have questioned the reliability of this account.

-Over the years, there has been a great deal of speculation as to whether or not Hale specifically uttered this line, or some variant of it.
+Over the years, there has been a great deal of speculation as to whether Hale uttered this line or some variation of it.
 If Hale did not originate the statement, it is possible he instead repeated a passage from Joseph Addison's play Cato, which was widely popular at the time and an ideological inspiration to many Whigs:

 It is almost certain that Hale's last speech was longer than one sentence.
 Several early accounts mention different things he said.
 These are not necessarily contradictory, but rather, together they give an idea of what the speech might have been like.
 The following quotes are all taken from George Dudley Seymour's book, Documentary Life of Nathan Hale, published in 1941 by the author.
 Enoch Hale, Nathan's brother, wrote in his diary after he questioned people who had been present, October 26, 1776, "When at the Gallows he spoke & told them that he was a Capt in the Cont Army by name Nathan Hale."
 The February 13, 1777, issue of the Essex Journal stated, "However, at the gallows, he made a sensible and spirited speech; among other things, told them they were shedding the blood of the innocent, and that if he had ten thousand lives, he would lay them all down, if called to it, in defence of his injured, bleeding Country."
 The May 17, 1781, issue of the Independent Chronicle and the Universal Advertiser gave the following version: "I am so satisfied with the cause in which I have engaged, that my only regret is, that I have not more lives than one to offer in its service."

 Aside from the site at 66th Street and Third Avenue, two other sites in Manhattan claim to be the hanging site: